The Weimaraner is a bold, cheerful, and energetic breed that is also fiercely loyal and often protective of his owner.

 For centuries, the breed was developed to be a great hunting dog, and that is what they excel at even today.
 They are good at both tracking and scenting and were designed to hunt fowl and mammals.

-Any breed that was originally developed for hunting needs a lot of exercises.
+Any breed that was originally developed for hunting needs a lot of exercise.
 He is energetic and will need an owner that can fulfill his needs.

 Outdoors, a fence is necessary to keep him from running off.
 If fencing is not available, he should be maintained on a leash at all times.